-Producers can request that their sheep are inspected for Johne's disease (JD) when sending them through Thomas Food International abattoirs in South Australia.
-The sheep will be are then inspected for lesions in the intestinal tract.
+Producers can request that their sheep are inspected for Johne's Disease (JD) when sending them through Thomas Food International (TFI) abattoirs in South Australia.
+The sheep are inspected for lesions in the intestinal tract.

 Any lesions detected will be further tested to confirm JD by the laboratory (tissue examination – histopathology).

 Animals must be over two years of age to be eligible for abattoir inspection.
 Animals under two years have not yet undertaken the typical incubation period after which disease can be identified through abattoir inspection.